 ➣ Pixel pieces that have a 300x300 pixel canvas size and larger will earn full cap values; smaller pieces will be judged by mods on a case-by-case basis with simplistic pixels earning half cap values (pixels that have been clearly blown up in size will be judged at their original size).

 ➣ Monochrome or limited color palettes will be rewarded the cap values granted from flats; single base colors do not qualify for the additional caps gained from flats.
-Additionally, the art should resemble the markings present on the mhoat's reference or they may not earn the flats values.
+Additionally, the art should resemble the markings present on the character's reference or they may not earn the value granted for flats.

 ✶ Compilations of numerous pieces into one image will earn the value for each piece in the set; so, a sketch page or reference sheet would earn caps for each individual instance of a character.